-Mustard is so super easy to make and you'll question why you didn't to begin with.
-It's a regular staple in my household (my dad absolutely loves this stuff), so why not make it?
-Just grind some mustard seeds, mix with mustard powder and some liquid and you’re done.
+Mustard is super easy to make and you'll question why you didn't to begin with.
+It's a regular staple in my household, so why not make it?
+Just grind some mustard seeds, mix with mustard powder and some liquid, and you’re done.
 Feel free to get creative with the recipe to make your own variation too.

-- 3 tablespoons of vinegar (cider white wine or sherry)
+- 3 Tablespoons vinegar (cider white wine or sherry)

 - First, grind the whole mustard seeds for a few seconds in a spice or coffee grinder, or by hand with a mortar and pestle.
 You want them mostly whole because you are using mustard powder, too.